-You should receive and an email from MEA's Technical Assistance Team confirming receipt of your application within one business day of submission.
-If you do not receive a confirmation email in that window, please contact Madeline_Koewler@sra.com to ensure that your application was received.
+You should receive an email from MEA's Technical Assistance Team confirming receipt of your application.
+If you do not receive a confirmation email within an hour of submission, please contact Madeline\Koewler@sra.com to ensure that your application was received.